IanLewis42/GravStorm/readme.txt

     e.g. if pad type is 10 then it is home for ship 0, and will recharge fuel for any ship that lands on it.
 If pad type is 9F then it's not home for any ship (F = 15, which is > 3) but will recharge fuel and shield for any ship (8+1 = 9)
   <y> is the y-coordinate of the pad.
 0 is the top of the map, and it becomes more positive as you go down.
 The easiest way to find the y-coordinate is to start the game with the debug switch -d, try to land on the pad, and note the y-cordinate displayed in the status bar when you crash on the pad.
 Or load the map in mapmaker, and press 'G' (see below).
   <min x> and <max x> are the x coordinates of the left and right hand edges of the pad.
 If this is the home pad for a ship, it will appear half way in between these.
+  [The following parameters may be left blank if not required]
   <miners> and <jewels> are the number of miners stranded on this pad for the ship to rescue / number of jewels to be collected (both only applicable on 'mission' levels)
   <exitx/y> is the point an AI ship will try to fly to after takeoff.
   <returnx/y> is the point it will go back to when attempting to refuel.